KrlosAren/Article-preview-component/README.md

 :memo: This is a challenge from [Frontend-Mentor](https://www.frontendmentor.io/challenges/).

-  The purpose of this challenge is: continue with my learn about HTML , CSS and JS
+  **The purpose of this challenge is: continues with my learn about HTML , CSS and JS**

 ## Start 🚀